VisualError/Better-Lobbies/README.md

 - Hopefully fixed from based game: Getting stuck with the fog UI when joining a lobby.

+# Version 1.1.1
+- Fixed: Issues with LAN.
+- Disconnect reasons not showing up.

 ## Contributing
 ### Template `Better_Lobbies/Better_Lobbies.csproj.user`
 ```xml